-When you review the performance of a trading system, how do you know it’s worth trading?
+When you review the performance of a trading model, how do you know it’s worth trading for?
 How do you know it’s the right system for you?
 How confident are you that it will continue to profit in the future?
-When it comes to evaluating your trading system there are many factors to take into account.
+When it comes to evaluating your trading model there are many factors to take into account.
 Some of them are obvious such as Net Profit and Risk-Per-Trade.
 Others may be a bit more unfamiliar such as Sharpe ratio or Profit Factor.
-This article is going to be the first article in several where I highlight a method or idea that can help you gauge the quality of a given trading system.
-In this article I would like to highlight a statistical based metric that can be used to help indicate the likelihood a given system will continue to generate profits in the future.
+This article is going to be the first article in several where I highlight a method or idea that can help you gauge the quality of a given trading model.
+In this article I would like to highlight a statistical-based metric that can be used to help indicate the likelihood that a given system will continue to generate profits in the future.

-Many people simply look at the net profit of a trading system assuming a system with more profit must be the better system.
+Many people simply look at the net profit of a trading model assuming a system with more profit must be the better system.
 This is often far from a good idea.
-More profit may also mean more risk, deeper drawdown or other compromises to achieve those higher results.
-When testing trading systems during the development process or reviewing a commercially available system before making a purchase, it is advised to have a few metrics on hand that will allow you to make a wise choice.
+More profit may also mean more risk, deeper drawdown, or other compromises to achieve those higher results.
+When testing trading models during the development process or reviewing a commercially available system before making a purchase, it is advisable to have a few metrics on hand that will allow you to make a wise choice.
 There is no one single score that will give you the definitive answer.
 Furthermore, everyone has unique risk tolerances and expectations on what is considered tradable.
 Yet, we can make smarter choices than simply looking at net profit.
 Here is one method you should be aware of.

-It’s easy to find a trading system that has a positive average profit of $100 and then conclude it could be profitable into the future.
+It’s easy to find a trading model that has a positive average profit of $100 and then conclude it could be profitable into the future.
 But is there a metric we can use to help us predict what might happen into the future?
-A complicated approach would be to use the Monte Carlo method, but not everyone has access to this, but we all have access to a simple calculator.
-By visiting a topic in statistics called Confidence Intervals (CI) we can obtain a hint at what’s possible and perhaps find weaknesses in our seemingly profitable trading system.
+A complicated approach would be to use the Monte Carlo method, but not everyone has access to this however, we all have access to a simple calculator.
+By visiting a topic in statistics called Confidence Intervals (CI) we can obtain a hint at what’s possible and perhaps find weaknesses in our seemingly profitable trading model.

-The average net profit of a trading system is simply the historical P&L for each trade over a given time period.
-Let’s imagine a trading system that has produced 60 trades.
+The average net profit of a trading model is simply the historical P&L for each trade over a given time period.
+Let’s imagine a trading model that has produced 60 trades.
 Some of the trades are winners and some are losers.
-We add together the total P&L for each individual trade and divide it by the number of trades – 60 in this case – and we get $100.
-Clearly this is well above zero so in the long run, this system appears profitable.
+We add the total P&L together for each individual trade and divide it by the number of trades – 60 in this case – and we get $100.
+Clearly this is well above zero so in the long run this system appears profitable.

 However, we also know that individual trades can be very different from our average profit per trade.
 Some trades produce much larger winning trades while others produce smaller winning trades.
 Still, other trades produce a range of losing trades.
 If we graph each trade’s P&L and then draw a line representing our average P&L we would see each individual trade falls around our mean value of $100.
 In other words, the P&L for any trade will vary around this mean value.
 We can measure this variation and use it to estimate the likelihood the system might remain profitable.

-What we wish to do with our confidence interval is estimate, with 95% confidence, if our system will likely produce a negative average P&L into the future.
-In other words, is it likely our seemingly profitable trading system is based upon chance?
+What we wish to do with our confidence interval is estimate with 95% confidence, if our system will probably produce a negative average P&L into the future.
+In other words, is it likely our seemingly profitable trading model is based upon chance?
 We can estimate this with our CI formula.

 CI = t * SD / squareroot( N )

 For simplicity let’s round the confidence interval to the nearest dollar which is $103.
 What do we do with this value?
-We create a range or band around our average net profit value of $100 by both adding and subtracting the CI value.
+We create a range or band around our average net profit value of $100 by both adding and subtracting the confidence interval value.

 upper band = Average Net Profit + CI = $203